deanishe/alfred-workflow/docs/user-manual/text-encoding.rst

 Normalisation
 -------------

-Normalisation is the process of ensuring that all instances of accented Unicode characters are represented in the same way.
+Normalisation is the process of ensuring that all instances of a given Unicode character are represented in the same way.

 In Unicode, an accented character like ``ü`` can be represented as ``ü`` or as ``u+¨``.
 By normalising Unicode strings, you ensure that all instances of ``ü``